chihyi-lin/semantic-plausibility-datasets/README.md

 We assume that dataset directory is `/mount/studenten/semantic-plausibility/datasets`.

-### 4. Get word2vec

-We assume that `word2vec-google-news-300.gz` is in the parent directory of this repository

 ## DATASET ANALYSIS
 We explore and perform basic analysis on three datasets available to model semantic plausiblity of s-v-o triples